Mesothelioma Diagnosis

 Tests for Staging

-An important part of the diagnostic process is mesothelioma staging, which is the process of determining how advanced the cancer is.
-Staging is crucial in creating a treatment plan because cancer treatment options are different in an early stage than in an advanced stage.
+Mesothelioma staging is an important part of a mesothelioma diagnosis.
+Staging is the process of determining how advanced the cancer is.
+It is crucial in creating a treatment plan because cancer treatment options are different in an early stage from in an advanced stage.

-Doctors may use additional types of imaging studies for staging mesothelioma.
+Doctors may use additional imaging studies for staging mesothelioma.

 Magnetic Resonance Imaging (MRI)